loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 = Background
 == System-level programming
-#options((
-  [
-    One of the most important sectors in programming is system-level programming.
-    If you are developing for a constrained environment, such as one with a slower CPU or lower memory, or just need to squeeze out every inch of performance you can, system-level programming is a good fit.
-  ],
-  [
 System-level programming is the act of developing software that interacts directly with a computer's hardware, or providing foundational services to other software.
 The following are some properties of system-level programming as defined on Wikipedia:

 - Programs can operate in resource-constrained environments
 - Programs can be efficient with little runtime overhead, possibly having either a small runtime library or none at all
 - Programs may use direct and \"raw\" control over memory access and control flow
 - The programmer may write parts of the program directly in assembly language
-  ],
-))

-#red_text[
-As per Wikipedia a system level language fulfills the following:
-#block(width: 100%, stroke: red, inset: 10pt)[
-  - Programs can operate in resource-constrained environments
-  - Programs can be efficient with little runtime overhead, possibly having either a small runtime library or none at all
-  - Programs may use direct and \"raw\" control over memory access and control flow
-  - The programmer may write parts of the program directly in assembly language
-];

-When doing system-level and flexibility is key, but many pre-existing ones are lacking one or more of the following:
-- referential transparency
-- higher-order functions
-- algebraic datatypes
-- strong type systems
-The reader might recognize that these are important tenets of functional programming, a rare paradigm when it comes to system-level programming.
-]

 == Motivation #red_text[(why is SLFL interesting)]
 There are advantages to functional programming @hughes1989.
-Functional programmers especially emphasize _referential transparency_, _higher-order functions_, _algebraic type systems_, and _strong type systems_.
+Functional programming tends to emphasize _referential transparency_, _higher-order functions_, _algebraic type systems_, and _strong type systems_.
 Although the merits of functional programming are evident, it is under represented in system-level programming.
 The reason functional languages are